-Today, on Siblings Day, we recognize Pancreatic Cancer Action Network (PanCAN) supporters who are involved in the cause on behalf of or with a sibling.
+Today, we recognize Pancreatic Cancer Action Network (PanCAN) supporters who are involved in the cause on behalf of or with a sibling.
 Thank you to each of them for sharing their story firsthand!

 Dianne Peranich, California